Child development and milestones: Your 5-years-7-months old child

-- Has severe separation anxiety
+- Has severe separation anxiety.

-- Is consistently aggressive when playing with other children (verbally and/or physically)
+- Is consistently aggressive when playing with other children (verbally and/or physically).

-- Dislikes playing with other children
+- Dislikes playing with other children.

-By 5 years 7 months old, your child will talk like a little version of yourself or your spouse, with a side of sass.
+By 5 years 7 months old, your child will talk like a little version of you or your spouse, with a side of sass.
 Be very mindful of the words and language you use, including how you speak to and about others.
 Your child at this age mimics your behaviour and speech.

 If you speak in two or more languages at home, your child should also be quite fluent in these by now.
-While he might still stumble sometimes with grammar and tense, in general, your 5 years 7 months old child speaks very well and coherently.
+While he/she might still stumble sometimes with grammar and tense, in general, your 5 years 7 months old child speaks very well and coherently.

 Take note of these other speech and language characteristics.
 Your child:

-- Speaks in complete sentences, using up to 7-8 words
+- Speaks in complete sentences, using up to 7-8 words.

-- Reads simple books out loud
+- Reads simple books out loud.

-- Writes short sentences
+- Writes short sentences.

-- Expresses emotion through tone and modulation of voice
+- Expresses emotion through tone and modulation of voice.

-- Encourage your child to keep reading as this is one of the best ways to strengthen language skills
+- Encourage your child to keep reading as this is one of the best ways to strengthen language skills.

 - With growing language skills, kids get increasingly better at describing what has happened, what they feel, and what they think.
-Encourage your child to express such events.
+Encourage your child to verbally express such events.